Yongqi-Zhuo/Syno-AE/README.md

 ## Vision Models

 We use [FFCV](https://github.com/libffcv/ffcv) and [FFCV-ImageNet](https://github.com/libffcv/ffcv-imagenet) for fast ImageNet training, so preprocessing is needed as follows.
-If you have preprocessed imagenet on your machine, then the first two steps can be skipped.
+If you have preprocessed ImageNet on your machine, then the first two steps can be skipped.

-1. Download [ImageNet](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php), i.e. in the link, download "Training images (Task 1 & 2)" and "Validation images (all tasks)" and untar those files.
+1. Download [ImageNet](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
+Specifically, follow the link to download "Training images (Task 1 & 2)" and "Validation images (all tasks)".
+Then, untar these files.
 2. Preprocess the file to make it a PyTorch-style dataset.
 One can follow the instructions provided on https://github.com/MadryLab/pytorch-imagenet-dataset.
 3. Clone the repo [FFCV-ImageNet](https://github.com/libffcv/ffcv-imagenet), run
 ```bash